Alleviating Distortion in Image Generation via Multi-Resolution Diffusion Models and Time-Dependent Layer Normalization: Additional Experimental Results

 \textbf{ImageNet $64 \times 64$.} We follow the exact experimental setup of U-ViT~\cite{bao2023all} for class-conditional image generation on ImageNet $64 \times 64$ without classifier-free guidance to verify the effectiveness of our proposed backbone.
 Therefore, we focus solely on comparing against U-ViT on this benchmark.
 As shown in~\tabref{tab:full_in1k64}, when both are trained for 240 epochs, the proposed \modelname-M/3R with 133M parameters achieves an FID of 3.65 and an IS of 42.41, improving upon the counterpart U-ViT-M/4 with 131M parameters by 2.20 in FID and 8.70 in IS.
 For the larger model, \modelname-L/3R with 284M parameters outperforms U-ViT-L/4 with 287M parameters by 2.05 in FID and 15.07 in IS.
 These consistent and significant improvements demonstrate the capability of the proposed Multi-Resolution Network and \tdpname in enhancing diffusion models to generate high-fidelity images.

 \textbf{ImageNet $256 \times 256$.} We compare \modelname with state-of-the-art generative models on ImageNet $256 \times 256$ with classifier-free guidance in Tab.~\ref{tab:full_in1k256}.
 Compared to U-ViT~\cite{bao2023all} in a fair setting, our \modelname-XL/2R with 505M parameters, trained for 400 epochs, significantly outperforms U-ViT-H/2 with 501M parameters, also trained for 400 epochs, by 0.52 in FID and 21.8 in IS.
 In comparison with the recently popular diffusion model DiT~\cite{peebles2023scalable}, \modelname-XL/2R trained for 800 epochs consistently outperforms DiT-L/2 with 458M parameters by 3.32 in FID and 121.8 in IS. \modelname-XL/2R even surpasses the larger variant DiT-XL/2 with 675M parameters by 0.57 in FID and 11.8 in IS.
 Notably, DiT models require training for 1399 epochs, while \modelname-XL/2R achieves superior performance with only 800 epochs.
-As a result, \modelname-XL/2R sets a new state-of-the-art on ImageNet $256 \times 256$ image generation with an FID of 1.70 and an IS of 289.0.
+Furthermore, scaling up to \modelname-G/2R sets a new state-of-the-art for ImageNet $256 \times 256$ image generation, achieving an FID of 1.63 and an IS of 292.5.

 \textbf{ImageNet $512 \times 512$.} We compare \modelname with state-of-the-art generative models on ImageNet $512 \times 512$ with classifier-free guidance in Tab.~\ref{tab:full_in1k512}.
-Under the same training setting for 400 epochs, our \modelname-XL/3R with 525M parameters outperforms U-ViT-H/4 with 501M parameters by 0.82 in FID and 21.3 in IS.
+Under the same training setting for 400 epochs, \modelname-XL/3R with 525M parameters outperforms U-ViT-H/4 with 501M parameters by 0.82 in FID and 21.3 in IS.
 Compared to DiT-XL/2 with 675M parameters, \modelname-XL/3R shows slight improvements of 0.15 in FID and 49.0 in IS.
-Consequently, \modelname-XL/3R sets the state-of-the-art performance on ImageNet $512 \times 512$ image generation when using diffusion-based generative models.
+Overall, \modelname-XL/3R demonstrates performance comparable to other state-of-the-art generative models for ImageNet $512 \times 512$ image generation.